-Share Repurchase Programs
+Share Repurchase Program

-In November 2020, our board of directors authorized a share repurchase program (the "2020 Share Repurchase Program") permitting us to repurchase up to \$50 million of our common stock through December 31, 2021.
-The 2020 Share Repurchase Program was authorized subsequent to the expiration of our prior share repurchase program (the "2015 Share Repurchase Program") on October 31, 2020.
-The 2015 Share Repurchase Program permitted us to repurchase up to \$125 million of our common stock through October 31, 2020.
-During the third quarter of 2021, our board of directors authorized an extension of the 2020 Share Repurchase Program through December 31, 2022 and increased the authorized amount from \$50 million to \$100 million.
-The amount and timing of repurchases under our share repurchase programs is determined by management and depends on a variety of factors, including the trading price of our common stock, capacity under our credit facility, general market and business conditions, and applicable legal requirements.
-As of December 31, 2021, \$30.2 million remains available under the plan for share repurchases.
+In November 2020, our board of directors authorized a share repurchase program permitting us to repurchase up to \$50 million of our common stock through December 31, 2021.
+The share repurchase program has been subsequently extended and increased, most recently in the fourth quarter of 2022.
+The current authorization extends the share repurchase program through December 31, 2023 with a repurchase amount of \$300 million, of which \$108.9 million remains available as of December 31, 2022.
+The amount and timing of repurchases under the share repurchase program were and will continue to be determined by management and depend on a variety of factors, including the trading price of our common stock, capacity under our credit facility, general market and business conditions, and applicable legal requirements.